HM Land Registry plans: title plan (practice guide 40, supplement 5)

 7. What a title plan must always show

 The convention we use, in the vast majority of situations, is to show the land in a registered title by red edging on the title plan.
 The red edging follows the inside of the line of the physical boundaries or the plotted lines of undefined boundaries surrounding the property.
 In exceptional circumstances, the edging may follow the outside of the line or the land may be shown by pink tinting (colouring).
 These methods may be used on very small areas of land, for example sites of walls, where the use of normal edging is impractical.
-In these circumstances there will always be an explanatory note in the property register.
+In these circumstances an explanatory note may be added in the property register.
 We also previously used pink tinting on a plan to show the extent of the land in a caution, but the extent of a caution is now shown by red edging.

 Where an ‘island’ of land is excluded from a title we will show it by green tinting or hatching with a red edging around it and add a note of this exclusion to the property register and the title plan.